Breastfeeding Twins or Multiples: Tips for Managing and Thriving

 There are a lot of misconceptions about breastfeeding out there.
 But it’s only natural to wonder if breastfeeding twins is harder than taking care of a singleton.

 Technically, the answer is no!
 Your body has prepared for your multiples so you can be ready to take care of their nutritional needs.
 However, breastfeeding can often be challenging for new moms.
-For twin moms, breastfeeding can be doubly difficult since there is more than one mouth to feed at once.
+With multiples, twin breastfeeding can be doubly difficult since there is more than one mouth to feed at once.

 That’s often why many mothers of multiples are not able to breastfeed their twins, triplets, or more, according to VeryWell Health.
 Many moms of multiples feel overwhelmed in the first few weeks.
 They need to meet the needs of not one, but two babies, and there are still only 24 hours in the day.

-While breastfeeding twins may feel more difficult at first, there are plenty of tips that can help you find the right rhythm with your multiples!
+While twin breastfeeding may feel more difficult at first, there are plenty of tips that can help you find the right rhythm with your multiples!

 What About Milk Supply?

-Many new moms of multiple also worry about how to meet the nutritional supply of two or more new additions.
+Moms of multiples also worry about how to meet the nutritional supply of two or more new additions.
 As we said, your body often handles this part on its own!

 La Leche League explains that mothers of multiples usually experience more breast development during pregnancy.
 This, in addition to the simple rule of supply and demand, means that mothers of multiple can usually produce enough milk for two or even three babies.

-Worrying about low milk supply isn’t just a problem for moms of multiples.
+Worrying about low milk supply isn’t just a problem for twin moms.
 The U.S. Department of Agriculture provides great tips for helping new moms increase and maintain their milk supply so they can breastfeed with confidence:

 Practical Tips for Breastfeeding Twins